A SHORT HISTORY OF MODERN EGYPT

-Then in 969 Egypt was conquered by the Fatamids of Tunisia.
-The Fatamids ruled Egypt until 1171 and they built Cairo, which became the capital.
+Then in 969 Egypt was conquered by the Fatimids of Tunisia.
+The Fatimids ruled Egypt until 1171 and they built Cairo, which became the capital.

 However in 1171 a Syrian named Salah-ad-Din, known in the West as Saladin, became ruler of Egypt.
 He founded a dynasty called the Ayyubids who ruled Egypt for nearly 80 years.
 Then in 1250 a man named Beybars seized power in Egypt.
-He and his successors were called the Mamlukes and they ruled Egypt until 1517.
+He and his successors were called the Mamluks and they ruled Egypt until 1517.

 During that period Egypt was rich and powerful.
 However in 1517 Egypt was conquered by the Ottoman Turks.

 Under the Ottomans Egypt was allowed some autonomy.
 As long as Egypt paid taxes the Ottomans were content to let the Egyptians administer themselves.
 Nevertheless, the 17th and 18th centuries were ones of economic decline for Egypt and in 1719 the country suffered a devastating outbreak of plague.

 Then in 1798 a French army led by Napoleon landed at Egypt.
 (Napoleon hoped that if he occupied Egypt British links with India would be disrupted).
 Napoleon defeated the Egyptians on land at the battle of the Pyramids but he was utterly defeated at sea by the British navy.
 So Napoleon abandoned his army and left Egypt.
 Afterwards British and Ottoman forces defeated the French army and forced them to surrender.
 However the French expedition led to a renewed interest in Ancient Egypt in Europe.